 Lesley, 62, and Bryan, 65, feel ridiculous calling themselves ‘engaged’, if they’re honest.
 They’re delighted to be marrying, but since this is a second marriage for both and having grown up children with families of their own, they’d rather there wasn’t a song and dance about it.

 Their children understand but also want to ensure their romance isn’t lost in the happy melee.
-Bryan’s eldest, Delia, gets in touch and together we design an appropriate ‘i carry your heart with me’ commission in honour of this special match.
+Bryan’s eldest, Delia, gets in touch.
+Together we design an appropriate ‘i carry your heart with me’ commission in honour of this special match.

 And the happy couple?
 Well they know the framed text was a hit when Bryan quotes it in his wedding speech.

 Clive, 45, and Francis, 47, are planning to convert their civil partnership into marriage in a ceremony in Malta next year.
-After 18 years together, they’ve waited a long time for their commitment to be fully recognised in law and are so looking forward to sharing the all-important moment with their loved ones.
+After 18 years together, they’ve waited a long time for their commitment to be fully recognised in law.
+They are so looking forward to sharing the all-important moment with their loved ones.

-They’re not the only ones excited about the whole occasion of course and two of their closest friends, Nadiya and Will, decide on a ‘i carry your heart’ commission for this popular couple, inspired by the words and pictures of a select group who have known each other for nigh on 20 years.
+They’re not the only ones excited about the whole occasion of course.
+Two of their closest friends, Nadiya and Will, decide on a ‘i carry your heart’ commission for this popular couple, inspired by the words and pictures of a select group who have known each other for nigh on 20 years.

 The final cut is entirely apt, authentic and true to life and when presented with their photo book, Clive and Francis are overwhelmed.
 It’s the perfect way for those who love them to tell them so.
 It’s an ideal way to celebrate their union.

-There was a time Priya didn’t think she’d see 50, let alone be in the mood to celebrate anything, but if there’s one thing she’s learned after everything that’s happened to her, it’s to savour life.
+There was a time Priya didn’t think she’d see 50, let alone be in the mood to celebrate anything.
+If there’s one thing she’s learned after everything that’s happened to her though, it’s to savour life.
 The ‘Sit.
 Feast on your life.’ commission could have been created for her.

 As we agree the span and focus of the text together, choosing contributors and deciding on the right themes to explore, Priya begins to steer a very emotional course back through the last 3 years and beyond.
-The various family members and close friends she’s selected to be involved are so touched to be asked as well and ultimately it’s the wisdom of their words that really offer Priya acknowledgement, encouragement and succour.
+The various family members and close friends she’s selected to be involved are so touched to be asked as well.
+Ultimately it’s the wisdom of their words that really offer Priya acknowledgement, encouragement and succour.

 The finished text sits in a beautifully inlaid box in Priya’s bedroom: part testament, treaty and talisman.
 It’s helped bring the solace she was looking for all along.